 I support diversity and defend inclusion in higher education.
 As a Holmes Scholar, a lifetime title given to me by the Homes Foundation back in 2005, I breathe diversity.
 Even though I have been privileged by the conditions that my parents had in south America, I understand the struggles that many kids in this country have, especially African American students.
 I have worked as an interim department chair of a HBCU in my career which has given me first hand experience with issues of multiculturalism, diversity and the need for inclusion.
+I’m now the Department Chair of another HBCU where my duty is to advance understanding.

 I’ve seen the struggles that urban kids have —- lack of funding for mobility, little access to private loans, domestic violence, systematic racism, and gang activity to name a few.
 Issues of social class and sexual orientation among African Americans is also an area that I understand because I had to deal with such issues at Jackson State University (JSU) in Mississippi and in my former job as an associate professor in Tennessee.